Dusting Off Book Curses

-In Biblioclasm, author and illuminator, Marc Drogan, identifies the following as the most famous literary curse.
+In Biblioclasm, a book about the magic powers of the written word, the author identifies the following as the most famous literary curse.
 It still has what it takes.

 "And if any man shall take away from the words of the book of this prophesy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book." -- Revelations, 22:19

-Medieval colophons, the antecedent to the copyright notice, appeared, initially, as concluding statements at the back of manuscripts.
-The colophon would indicate the work's title, the scribe or copyist (not the author), date and place of copying, and contain either a blessing or a curse.
-So, while a direct connection between the colophon and copyright notice may appear fuzzy, the common assertion of ownership rights, and threat of consequences for those who violate those rights cements the connection in my mind.
+Medieval colophons, the antecedent to the copyright notice, appeared, initially, as concluding statements at the end of a book or manuscript.
+The colophon gave information about the scribe or copyist, date and place of copying and contained either a blessing or a curse.
+To thwart piracy, printers' marks appeared at the dawn of Western typography.
+So, while a direct connection between the colophon (and printer's mark) and the copyright notice may appear fuzzy, the common assertion of ownership rights, and threat of consequences for those who publish "impudent frauds" cements the connection in my mind.

-By the early 18th Century, secular threats of legal action supplanted curses.
-With the passage of the Statute of Anne in 1709, England's first copyright act, the regulation of unauthorized copying was went from god's exclusive jurisdiction to her Majesty's courts.
-In 1802 the U.S. Copyright Act, a direct decendent of the Statute of Anne, was amended to require a notice be placed on each copy of a work.
+By the early 18th Century, secular threats of legal action largely supplanted curses.
+With the passage of the Statute of Anne in 1709, England's first copyright act, the regulation of unauthorized copying was transferred from god's jurisdiction to her Majesty's courts.
+In 1802 the U.S. Copyright Act, a direct descendant of the Statute of Anne, was amended to require a notice be placed on each copy of a work.

-Like colophons, which listed special aspects of the book, such as the paper variety or type style used, copyright notices, generally appear on the title page, or reverse of the title page of printed books.
-The copyright symbol, the familiar © followed by the date and name of the owner (not necessarily the author), often comes with a nasty warning, not a curse.
+Like colophons, copyright notices generally appear on the title page, or reverse of the title page, of books.
+The copyright symbol, the familiar © followed by the date and name of the owner (not necessarily the author), often comes with a fey warning, not a curse.
 Here's a mildly threatening one: